dnyanda10/CineAnalytics-with-dbt-Snowflake/README.md

   ------------

 ## 📜 License
-MIT License — free to use and modify.
+This project is licensed under the MIT License — free to use and modify.